 5. The Northern Lights!

 Aurora borealis!
 During our first eight nights in Iceland, the sky was too cloudy to see anything.
 But night #9 brought a dancing sky.
-I got to see the Northern Lights for the first time.
+I got to see the Northern Lights for the first time, while sitting on a secluded street in the heart of Reykjavik.

 But on this night, I didn’t care much about the photos.
 I just wanted to sit back and witness the event with my own eyes.
 And it was a magical experience.